Magic in Conliah

 Devout

-Devouts are generally members of the Imperial Cult who obey the will of a specific Agathos.
-Through their obedience to the Agathos, they receive a divine blessing which grants divine magical powers.
-There are certain spells which devouts hypothetically have access to, but which are considered unacceptable by the Imperial Cult authorities.
-Examples are reviving a recently deceased person, or speaking to the soul of a recently deceased person.
+Most Devouts are members of the Imperial Cult who obey the will of a specific Agathos.
+Through their obedience to the Agathos, they apparently receive a divine blessing which grants magical powers.
+The specific powers Devouts wield vary based on the specific Agathos they serve.

 Cloud Devouts are cloud worshippers in the ranks of the Uzvu Confederation, who apparently draw power from the clouds.
 However, despite the ostensible difference in source, they function similarly to Imperial Cult Devouts.